St. Patrick Catholic Church (Los Angeles)

-Saint Patrick Catholic Church is a Catholic church in Los Angeles, California.
-It is located just east of Downtown Los Angeles and is one of the oldest parishes in Los Angeles.
+Saint Patrick Catholic Church is a Catholic church in Los Angeles, California, US, just east of Downtown Los Angeles.
+It is one of the oldest parishes in Los Angeles.

 History

 St. Patrick's was established in 1907.
 The parish has served a variety of communities over its more than hundred years.
 St. Patrick's has always been a parish for welcoming immigrants - starting with Irish and Germans in the 1900s, African Americans in the 1920s and 1930s, Mexicans in the 1950s and now Central Americans since the 1980s.